dlkakbs/biomed-research/README.md

 This is the internal value-distribution path after delivery.

-Funds can be distributed to internal downstream roles such as:
-- repurposing,
-- evidence,
-- report.

 How it works:
 1. the job completes successfully,
-2. the system calculates internal payout shares,
+2. the system calculates internal payout shares for repurposing, evidence, and report agents,
 3. budget is allocated based on contribution and risk weights,
 4. rejected jobs do not trigger these payouts.